GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-macos.md

 <!--If you are using a different You must unenroll your device from your existing Mobile Device Management (MDM) software-->

 ## [Remove existing MDM software](#remove-existing-mdm-software)
-Before proceeding to onboard, verify if your device is currently managed by any other MDM software and unenrol your device from it.
+Before proceeding to onboard, verify if your device is currently managed by an MDM software and unenrol your device from it.

 *To verify if you already have an MDM software* :
 1. Choose **Apple** menu > **System Preferences**, or click the **System Preferences** icon in the **Dock**.